Fall River State Park

-Fall River State Park is a state park in Greenwood County, Kansas USA, southwest of the city of Toronto.
-Located near the Flint Hills, Fall River State Park is 980 acre and can be accessed by going along 144 Highway 105.
-The state park features six different hiking trails including Casner Creek, Turkey Run, Post Oak, Overlook, Bluestem, and Catclaw.

-Activities at Fall River State Park include camping, hiking, picnicking, swimming, and boating and water skiing down the 2450 acre Fall River for which the state park is named.
+Fall River State Park is an 1107 acre public recreation area in Greenwood County, Kansas, United States, southwest of the city of Toronto.
+Located near the Flint Hills, the state park features six different hiking trails: Casner Creek, Turkey Run, Post Oak, Overlook, Bluestem, and Catclaw.
+Other activities include camping, picnicking, swimming, boating and waterskiing on the 2450 acre Fall River Lake for which the state park is named.